jinyan0425/economic_inequality_projects/description_SE.md

 ### Data Information
 * Archival ata can be downloaded on [Google drive](https://drive.google.com/drive/folders/1Y28XIQJmmVjROrPddpf78rF9-5Zcrs6B?usp=sharing).
 * Experimental data are uploaded.
-   *  Note that some studies are subject to futher replication and updated data will be uploaded and analyzed.
    *  Future deprecation warnings come with the pacakges installed (```pyprocessmacro```,```pingouin```) and will be fixed.

 ### Archival Data Processing & Analysis